 Part of the City of Seattle Office of Arts and Culture’s 2016 Art Interruptions, Huitzilopochtli 2336 was a multi-media installation showcasing the Rufous hummingbird.
 The Rufous is a migratory bird that travels thousands of miles annually from Mexico to its summer breeding grounds in the Pacific Northwest.
 Known as the most fearless and ruthless of all North American hummingbirds, they echo the fierce Mexica (Aztec) god of warfare and sunlight, Huitzilopochtli (wē′tsə-lō-pōch′tlē).

 An audio component that featured the natural sounds of the Rufous hummingbirds (courtesy of the Macaulay Library at the Cornell Lab of Ornithology) accompanied the installation.

-Though intended to be on display until January 2, the installation was destroyed, rebuilt, and extended a full year until October 1, 2017.
+Intended to be on display until January 2, 2016, the installation was destroyed, rebuilt, and extended a full year until October 1, 2017.

 Rufous Hummingbird Information

 Art Interruptions, an annual temporary art program created by the Office of Arts & Culture, is funded by Seattle Department of Transportation 1% for Art funds.